UPPMAX/uppmax_intro_python/docs/afternoon_session/variables_expressions_and_statements_3.md

     * Learners have practiced convert an equation and a text question to Python
     * Learners have read on operators
     * Learners have worked with the modulo operator
+    * Learners have written code that asked for user input

     Lesson plan: